surifirstpin/biplus_documentation/docs/Visualisation Overview FLD.md

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/3be153bc7e175559809c6c873dcb281c2a8e5783/images/hide_pivot2.png)

 In the above image you can see, hide_pivot 1st column is seen empty, so in order to hide this you need to select checkbox **pivot hide first** in **Data Section** to hide it in visualization charts.
-Similarly you can hide last column by selecting the check box pivot hide lat ( Applicable only for table chart).
+Similarly you can hide last column by selecting the check box pivot hide last. ( Applicable only for table chart).

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/3be153bc7e175559809c6c873dcb281c2a8e5783/images/hide_pivot3.png)

 ## Build Visualization to Refine

-For better understanding of a user,
- BiPlus has provided some customizing options.
+Fcustomizing options.
 Let us go with Pie chart and select percentage checkbox, which displays the amount of share a customer holds in total value and also we can display customers participating at the bottom of the chart by selecting show legend checkbox.

 ## Deeper insights of visualisation